List of Masonic buildings in the United States

 List of Masonic buildings in the United States identifies notable Masonic buildings in the United States.
 These have served as meeting halls by Masonic lodges, Grand Lodges or other Masonic bodies.
 Many of the buildings were built to house Masonic meetings and ritual activities in their upper floors, and to provide commercial space below.
+In small towns, these were frequently the grandest and tallest buildings.
 Many of the buildings listed have received landmark status, either by being listed on the National Register of Historic Places (NRHP) or listed by various State or City preservation agencies.

 In 2021, more than 400 Masonic buildings are listed here.